Why Perfection Will Kill You

 Only then will you find love for yourself and a flame in your heart, passion for life, and desire to continue on.

-Stop thinking ‘you used to be somebody‘ or that life would be great ‘if only X didn’t happen‘ because everyone used to be somebody; only the strong choose to continue being somebody in the here and now and guess what?
+Stop thinking ‘you used to be somebody‘ or life would be great ‘if only X didn’t happen‘ because everyone used to be somebody; only the strong choose to continue being somebody in the here and now and guess what?
 X happened to you, but it isn’t you.

 What happened to you must not become who you are.